jonvillegb2ei/b2ei-energy-monitor/README.md

 Don't use B2EI energy monitor at the moment, it's a beta version with some bugs, we will correct them as soon as possible.

+### Next steps :
+ - Bug correction and interface finalisation
+ - Support product from XLS (actually product elements are stored on PHP class files, we will create a custom product that load all it parameters from an xls file to provide a simple way to add equipments)
+ - Notification support (add toggleable notification on equipment fault)
+ - Generate an image for raspberry pi (based on Raspbian).
+ - Integrate Modbus server, MQTT support for AWS support and maybe an OPC server.
+ - Integrate blockchain support (we are looking on ethereum smart contract to provide a smart, secure and decentralized logging provider for your data).

  ## Screenshots
 ![Dashboard screenshot](https://github.com/jonvillegb2ei/b2ei-energy-monitor/raw/master/readme/dashboard.png)